suusanp/stealth-health/m1/case_study.md

 The Identifying Purposes Principle requires companies to "identify and document [their] purposes for collecting personal information".
 Notice that this does not mean that companies must disclose their purposes to the public.
 However, consider the following statement in the regulation:

-"Tell your customers why your organization needs their personal information before or at the time of collection." - PIPEDA Fair Information Principle 2 – Identifying Purposes [pipeda](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_purposes/)
+"Tell your customers why your organization needs their personal information before or at the time of collection."
+- PIPEDA Fair Information Principle 2 – Identifying Purposes[^2]

 Notice the lack of specificity to this requirement.
 Principle 2 only requires that companies give their customers a reason for collecting personal information, not that the reason needs to be specific or detailed.
 Additionally, "before or at the time of collection" does not provide a clear timeline or frequency for disclosures for ongoing data collection.
 This is especially concerning for trackers like Fitbit, which continually collects personal data from users.